EvotecIT/PSWriteHTML/readme.md

     - Updated Visjs to 6.1.1 (local version), linked version is always newest
     - Added New-DiagramEvent for linking Tables with Diagrams
     - Fix for Diagram Size
-    - Fix for usign diagram defaults (smaller size), should work better now
+    - Fix for using diagram defaults (smaller size), should work better now

 - 0.0.55 - 2019.09.29
   - Fix for Underlined space when using -Collapsable [#51](https://github.com/EvotecIT/PSWriteHTML/issues/51) - Thanks Tuxhedoh